Super Freaky Girl: Europe and Oceania

 Across Europe the song achieved commercial success.
 In Ireland, "Super Freaky Girl" debuted at number 14 on the Irish Singles Chart weekly issue ending August 25, 2022, before ascending to number nine in its second week.
 It later peaked at number six in its fifth week.
-Similarly, it charted at number 15 in its opening week in the United Kingdom.
+Similarly, it charted at number 15 in its opening week on the United Kingdom singles chart.
 It ascended to number ten on the week ending September 1, 2022, before slipping one position to number 11 in its third week.
 In its fifth week, the track reached a new peak of number five, becoming Minaj's highest-charting entry as lead artist since "Anaconda" reached number three in 2014, as well as highest overall peak since "Boyz" peaked at number four in October 2021.
 The song charted at number four on the UK R&B Chart in its first week, where it has reached a peak of number one on the chart issue dated September 9, 2022.

 In Australia, "Super Freaky Girl" debuted at number four on the ARIA Singles Chart for the week dated August 22, 2022, becoming her first song to enter the top 10 as a lead artist since her 2014 single, "Bed of Lies".
 The song ascended to number one in its fourth week on the chart, becoming Minaj's first number-one song and the first solo female rap song to go number one in the country.
 In New Zealand, the track debuted at number five on the New Zealand Singles Chart, ascending to the top spot in its second week, becoming her first number-one hit in the nation.
 It has stayed atop the chart for five consecutive weeks.

 Music video

-On August 18, 2022, Minaj previewed the official music video.
-It features her as a housewife in a setting similar to Wisteria Lane, as she unleashes her "freaky" secrets, donning long pink hair, sitting on top of the kitchen counter, wielding a knife over her lover.
+On August 18, 2022, Minaj previewed the official music video and on September 1, she officially released it, with Alexander Ludwig, starring as the Barbie character, Ken.
+It features Minaj as a housewife in a setting similar to Wisteria Lane, as she unleashes her "freaky" secrets, donning long pink hair, sitting on top of the kitchen counter, wielding a knife over her lover.
 She also opens a drawer filled with freaky accessories.
-On September 1, 2022, Minaj officially released the music video to "Super Freaky Girl" with Alexander Ludwig, starring as the Barbie character, Ken.
+The video also features her dressed as famous singer Rick James, sporting glasses and a guitar.